Neural Surrogate HMC: On Using Neural Likelihoods for Hamiltonian Monte Carlo in Simulation-Based Inference: Application: Constraining the Global Heliospheric Transport of GCRs

-The likelihood function requires solving the Parker equation for a given set of parameters to predict the flux of GCRs at different rigidities.
-This is slow, and solving the Parker equation for slightly different parameters during MCMC is inefficient as we expect the solution to vary smoothly.
-We create a fast surrogate of the likelihood function by training a NN that predicts the GCR fluxes for any given parameters.
-This NN has an inductive bias towards smoothness, can be evaluated quickly at inference time, and is differentiable.
+The surrogate likelihood function consists of an NN that predicts the observed GCR fluxes over 32 rigidity bins for a given set of eight parameters (Figure~\ref{fig:nle_diagram}) and a rigidity-dependent model of the observation error.
+This surrogate likelihood can be evaluated quickly at inference time, has an inductive bias towards smoothness, and is differentiable.
 This conveniently solves all three obstacles to the use of HMC for Bayesian inference.

-To train the NN surrogate, numerical solutions were computed for almost three million parameter values, similar to what was done in \cite{bib:corti19:numericalmodeling}.
-This large initial computational cost is embarrassingly parallelizable.
-Solutions that demonstrated numerical instability were removed, resulting in 1,987,658 negative HMF polarity samples, which were further split into training sets (90\%) and test sets (10\%) with the latter used for early stopping (monitored test loss) and hyperparameter optimization.
+To train the NN, numerical solutions were computed for almost three million parameter values, similar to what was done in \cite{bib:corti19:numericalmodeling}.
+This initial computational cost is expensive but embarrassingly parallelizable, so it can be done on a large computing cluster.
+Solutions that demonstrated numerical instability were removed, resulting in 1,987,658 negative HMF polarity samples, which were further split into training sets (90\%) and test sets (10\%), with the latter used for early stopping (monitored test loss) and hyperparameter optimization via Optuna \cite{optuna}.

-The surrogate NN consists of a fully connected network with two hidden layers of 256 units each and SELU activations, 8 inputs, and 32 outputs.
-It predicts the modulated flux at 32 rigidity steps, uniformly distributed in logspace between 0.2 and 200 GV, from the 8 input parameters (tilt angle $\alpha$, HMF intensity at Earth $I_{HMF}$, solar wind speed $V_{sw}$, and parameters related to the parallel and perpendicular diffusion coefficients, $k^{0}_{\parallel}$, $a_{\parallel}, b_{\parallel}, a_{\perp}$, and $ b_{\perp}$).
-It is trained to minimize the mean absolute error using the Adam \cite{kingma2017adam} optimizer with the ReduceLROnPlateau learning rate schedule (initial learning rate $1e-4$) and a batch size of 128.
-L2 regularization is used to prevent overfitting (weight $1e-6$).
+The NLE consists of a fully connected network with 8 inputs, five hidden layers of 1024 units each, and 32 outputs.
+It predicts the modulated flux at 32 rigidity steps, uniformly distributed in logspace between 0.2 and 200 GV, from the 8 input parameters (tilt angle $\alpha$, HMF intensity near Earth $I_{HMF}$, solar wind speed $V_{sw}$, and parameters related to the parallel and perpendicular diffusion coefficients: $k^{0}_{\parallel}$, $a_{\parallel}, b_{\parallel}, a_{\perp}$, and $ b_{\perp}$).
+Hidden units used the SELU{scaled exponential linear unit (SELU)} activation function~\cite{klambauer2017self},

-The relative error of the NN predictions compared to the numerically stable model solutions was found to be very low --- between 1\% and 2\% at all rigidities --- with no significant correlations with the input values.
-Thus, we conclude that the NN is an accurate approximation of the numerical model within the parameter space domain used for training and testing.
+The mean absolute error was minimized using the Adam optimizer~\cite{kingma2017adam} with the ReduceLROnPlateau learning rate schedule (initial learning rate $2.5 \cdot 10^{-5}$) and a batch size of 128.
+L2 regularization is used to prevent overfitting (weight $2.6 \cdot 10^{-9}$).
+The relative error of the NLE predictions compared to the held-out numerically stable model solutions was found to be very low with no significant correlations with the input values, as shown in Figure~\ref{fig:test_error_data}.